RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 ------------
 - A feedback system to let the player know how the mutations are trending
 - Improve this readme to make more sense, and to add a code walkthrough for those interested
+- Reimplement the size modifier once I figure out the networking

 Changelog
 ------------
-1.0.1 - Minor optimization due to bug report, should almost halve the computations required 1.0.0 - Initial upload, expect day one bugs
+1.1.0 - Major change to genetic system, possible performance hit, but should be more consistent 1.0.1 - Minor optimization due to bug report, should almost halve the computations required 1.0.0 - Initial upload, expect day one bugs